 Beginning the Journey: How the hell do I get from Chiang Mai to Laos?

-I was presented with three options to transport me to this delightful land:
+I was presented with three options to travel to Laos:

 - Fork over way more money than I could afford for the fast boat to Luang Prabang which commences with a several hour minibus journey to the border and most likely culminates with extreme seasickness and what could only be described as an “Epic upchuck, brah!“.
 All round, that just didn’t sound like too appealing an option.

 - Option 2 was the bus; the easiest and cheapest option.
-My hopes of bussing it was dashed, however, when the manager of my hostel in Chiang Mai informed me that this bus took a minimum of 20 hours… and that’s if the roads still existed.
+I had been staying in a sweet hostel in Chiang Mai, but the time had come and I was ready to leave.
 Apparently, the roads in Laos have a tendency to wash away in the rainy season, making for a long and arduous journey.
 Meanwhile, a friend chimed in that not even copious amounts of valium could make that bus ride a pleasant journey.

 - Option 3 was to catch a plane but planes are for losers and I’m a winner.